3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Applications of 3D Gaussian Splatting

 [1]{ \textbf{#1}}

 {\ding{51}} {\ding{55}}

 \newcolumntype{R}[2]{ >{\adjustbox{angle=#1,lap=\width-(#2)}\bgroup} l <{\egroup} } \rot{\multicolumn{1}{R{35}{1em}}}

-Body reconstruction mainly focuses on reconstructing deformable human avatars from multi-view or monocular videos, as well as providing real-time rendering.
+Body reconstruction mainly focuses on reconstructing deformable human avatars from multi-view or monocular videos~\cite{sheng2024open}, as well as providing real-time rendering.
 We list comparisons of recent works in Tab.~\ref{tab:comparison_concurrent}.

-\textit{\textbf{Most works~\cite{moreau2023human, kocabas2023hugs, hu2023gauhuman, hu2023gaussianavatar, qian20233dgsavatar} prefer to use well-preconstructed human models like SMPL~\cite{Loper2015smpl} or SMPL-X~\cite{pavlakos2019smplx} as strong prior knowledge.}} Nevertheless, SMPL is limited to introducing prior knowledge about the human body itself, thus posing challenges for the reconstruction and deformation of outward features such as garments and hair.

-\textit{\textbf{For the reconstruction of outward appearance,}} HUGS~\cite{kocabas2023hugs} utilizes SMPL and LBS only at the initial stage, allowing Gaussian primitives to deviate from the initial mesh to accurately represent garments and hair.
-Animatable Gaussians~\cite{li2023animatable} uses a template that can fit outward appearance as guidance and leverages StyleGAN to learn the pose-dependent Gaussian maps, enhancing the capability for modeling detailed dynamic appearances.
-GaussianAvatar~\cite{hu2023gaussianavatar} employs a feature that captures the coarse global appearance, which is integrated with a pose feature.
-These combined features are then input into a decoder to predict parameters for Gaussian primitives.
-3DGS-Avatar~\cite{qian20233dgsavatar} introduces a non-rigid transformation module that utilizes a multi-level hash grid encoder to encode 3D position, and concatenates it with a pose latent to form the input for a shallow MLP network, which predicts offsets of Gaussian's position, scale, and rotation under certain poses.
+Most works~\cite{moreau2023human, kocabas2023hugs, hu2023gauhuman, hu2023gaussianavatar, qian20233dgsavatar} prefer to use {\textit{\textbf{well-preconstructed human models like SMPL~\cite{Loper2015smpl} or SMPL-X~\cite{pavlakos2019smplx}}}} as strong prior knowledge.
+Nevertheless, SMPL is limited to introducing prior knowledge about the human body itself, thus posing challenges for the reconstruction and deformation of outward features such as garments and hair. \textit{\textbf{For the reconstruction of outward appearance,}} HUGS~\cite{kocabas2023hugs} utilizes SMPL and LBS only at the initial stage, allowing Gaussian primitives to deviate from the initial mesh to accurately represent garments and hair.
+Additionally, Animatable Gaussians~\cite{li2023animatable} uses a template that can fit outward appearance as guidance and leverages StyleGAN to learn the pose-dependent Gaussian maps, enhancing the capability for modeling detailed dynamic appearances.

-Furthermore, certain studies~\cite{kocabas2023hugs, hu2023gauhuman} opt not to utilize this feature, thereby reducing the complexity of the deformation and facilitating faster rendering speeds.
-However, these approaches also introduce a degree of distortion.

-\textit{\textbf{Some studies project the problem space from 3D to 2D, thereby reducing complexity and enabling the utilization of well-established 2D networks for parameter learning.}}

-ASH~\cite{pang2023ash} proposes generating a motion-related template mesh via a deformation network and predicting a motion-related texture map from this mesh.
-Then, a 2D network predicts Gaussian parameters through the generated texture map.
-Similarly, Animatable Gaussians~\cite{li2023animatable} projects a template mesh human model from canonical space onto two 2D planes, frontal and dorsal, learning Gaussian attributes in these spaces.
+{\textit{\textbf{Some studies project the problem space from 3D to 2D}}, thereby reducing complexity and introducing well-established 2D networks for parameter learning~\cite{pang2023ash,li2023animatable}.
+Among them, ASH~\cite{pang2023ash} generates a motion-related template mesh via a deformation network and predicts Gaussian parameters through a 2D network using a motion-related texture map derived from this mesh.
+These methods are often limited by the difficulty of isolating clothing from the reconstructed 3DGS.}